Business credit market data reports organized on executive desk

 Section 1071 data fields required from lenders20+ fields per applicationCFPB Final Rule, 2023

-For data on rejection rates broken down by business size, industry, and application type, see our small business loan rejection data deep dive.
-For the regulatory framework now requiring lenders to collect this data systematically, see our CFPB Section 1071 data collection rules briefing.
+For rejection rates by business size, industry, and type, see our small business loan rejection data deep dive.

 Quick Check